Universal PreK 2020-2021

 - How will I know if my child has been accepted?

-Families will receive written notification of their acceptance within a week of receipt of all application materials.
+Families will receive written notification of their acceptance upon receipt of a letter at the end of May.

 - Is transportation provided?